-VA SYD is a municipal water company that, besides waste, handles drinking-, sewer- and stormwater.
-Dealing with a water system of more than 5 000 kilometers of pipe, with the oldest section of pipes dating back to the 1870s, VA SYD has plenty of challenges to solve for the future.
-Not only is the pipe system in need of updates, but the company also needs to think about other emerging challenges such as weather patterns changing, rising sea levels, and more.
+VA SYD is a municipal water company in Southern Sweden processing waste and all types of water sources (drinking-, sewer- and stormwater).
+The company’s water grid consists of more than 5 000 km of pipe.
+The oldest section dates back to the 1870s, which presents plenty of future challenges.
+Apart from an aging pipe grid, the company also needs to plan for other emerging challenges such as changing weather patterns, rising sea levels, and more.

 Below you find a summary of the customer use case, click here to skip it and go directly to the video.